segmentio/segment-docs/src/connections/destinations/catalog/actions-amplitude/index.md

 Once you have a mapping, you can follow the steps in the Destinations Actions documentation on [Customizing mappings](/docs/connections/destinations/actions/#customizing-mappings).

+> info ""
+> The Amplitude API Key is region-specific.
+For example, if you have a North America Amplitude account and API key, you would need to make sure the **Endpoint Region** in your Amplitude destination settings is set to North America.

 ### Log Purchases in existing destination instances

 Initially, the Log Event Action was reporting purchases to Amplitude for all events containing a `products` array, even if the products were just added to cart.
 This inflated the LTV Chart in Amplitude.